l-aldarondo/Amazon_Vine_Analysis/README.md

 - percentage_5star_not_vine = **54.47%**

-- **findings: the percentage of 5star rating is not the same when comparing vine reviewsto not_vine reviews.**
+- **findings: the percentage of 5 star rating is not the same when comparing vine reviews to not_vine reviews.**, Figure (f).

-- **There is reason to believe that the percentage of 5star raitings is not directly tied to whether the review is paid or unpaid.**
+- **There is reason to believe that the percentage of 5 star raitings is not directly tied to whether the review is paid or unpaid.**

-- note: this hypothesis test would need to be evaluated comparing the proportion of 5star reviews among the two samples.
+- Additional analysis should be perform to evaluate the hypothesis test comparing the proportion of 5 star reviews among the two samples.

 ## References